- Location: Maine

 - Class A and B (commercial)

-18 and Older―While those in this category aren't required to take a driver's education class, doing so just makes good sense.
+While adults aren't required to take a driver's education class, doing so just makes good sense.
 These classes offer valuable information about driving laws and driver skills that could save your life―or the life of others.

 You'll need to go to a BMV office at the time assigned by the agency to take your written and vision test.